 Professional Development Award Application - Arts & Letters Programs

 The Graduate School has dedicated the earnings from three endowments (Joseph F. Downes Memorial, Notebaert Professional Development and Zahm Research Travel) to help support the professional development of graduate students.
 The Graduate Student Union’s Conference Presentation Grant also may be used to support students traveling to present their research.
 Additionally, the Institute for Scholarship in the Liberal Arts (ISLA) has provided funds specifically for Arts & Letters students to participate in workshops, seminars, and conference presentations.
 Questions about the application for GSU funds should be directed to Donna Frahn.
-All other questions should be directed to Brian Flaherty.
+All other questions should be directed to Jennifer Evans.

 Students can submit applications before receiving conference presentation notifications, but prior to travel, awardees must send conference acceptance letters to whichever institutes provide funding.